-I made this page because, if you’re a typical scientist, you don’t think crediting photographers is necessary, just like teenagers don’t worry about sharing music and movie files with each other (“everyone’s doing it so it’s, you know, like, OK, LOL”).
+I made this page because, if you’re a typical scientist, you don’t think crediting photographers is necessary, just like teenagers don’t worry about sharing music and movie files with each other.
+But you should provide attribution: it’s just like citing a quote in a journal article.

 It’s really not that hard to do.
 Here’s one way: add a black box with grey text at the bottom of your image.